 During the 2010 drill program, a soil geochemical and a ground magnetic geophysical survey were completed over the Flame & Moth area.
-On the basis of drilling results obtained, a further 32 holes were collared at Flame & Moth in 2011.
+On the basis of drilling results obtained, a further 32 holes were collared at Flame & Moth in 2011 leading to the publication of the initial resource estimate (SRK,2012), and with followup drilling completed in 2012 that permits the estimation of this revised resource estimate.